 Love Now

-Two Lexington moms have combined efforts to bring you "LOVE NOW: A celebration of our common humanity!"
+Two Lexington moms and artists have combined efforts to bring you "LOVE NOW: A celebration of our common humanity!"

 Come journey with us through the magic of music, dance and spoken word while we celebrate all that we hold dear: family, friendship and the places we call home.